 Remove the crusts from the bread and cut into rough pieces.
 Place in a bowl and moisten with the milk.
 Mix with a fork to break up into crumbs.

-In a large mixing bowl, mix in the soaked breadcrumbs, onion, lamb, eggs, seasoning and nutmeg until throughly combined.
+In a large bowl, mix together the soaked breadcrumbs, onion, lamb, eggs, seasoning, and nutmeg until thoroughly combined.

 Shape into 32 meatballs, using wet fingers.
 Just keep a small bowl of water nearby.
 (Fingers dipped in flour will just become sticky.)
-Chill the meatballs for 1 hour to firm up.
+Place them on a plate, cover, and chill for 1 hour to firm up.

-Add the stock to the pan and scrape off any bits stuck to the bottom of the pan.
-Bring to the boil, then stir in the mustard.
+Pour the stock into the panskillet.
+Bring to the boil, scraping off any bits stuck to the bottom of the pan.
+Then stir in the mustard.
 Pour over the meatballs.

 Looking for a quick and easy supper from cupboard staples?
 Then here’s a tasty Tuna and Egg Pasta dish.
 Penne and a couple of cans of tuna are folded into a cheese sauce and topped with egg and crunchy buttered breadcrumbs.